 A score of 0, 1 or 2 will be given for each check, with a total of 10

-If your baby has a low first score – for instance, if she’s been affected by pethidine – but a normal second score, this is counted as normal.
+If your baby has a low first score – for instance, if she’s been affected by pethidine (a sedative and muscle relaxant which helps you deal with contractions) – but a normal second score, this is counted as normal.

 Your baby will also be weighed, the fontanelle (the soft spot on the top of her head) checked, and her head circumference and body length measured and looked over for any obvious abnormalities or bruising that may have occurred during the birth.

-Within her first 24 hours your baby will have a complete physical check-up.
-If you give birth in hospital this will be done by a doctor or paediatrician, if you have a home birth, it will be carried out by your midwife or GP.
+Within her first 24 hours, your baby will have a complete physical check-up.
+If you give birth in the hospital this will be done by a doctor or paediatrician.
+If you have a home birth, it will be carried out by your midwife or GP.
 The examination will include:

-In the minutes after her arrival, your midwife will monitor your baby’s breathing pattern and check her heart with a stethoscope.
-In addition, her lungs will be checked to make sure they are clear of fluid and working.
+In the minutes after your baby's arrival, your midwife will monitor your baby’s breathing pattern and check their heart with a stethoscope.
+In addition, their lungs will be checked to make sure they are clear of fluid and working.
 In the first few days, your baby’s pattern of circulation undergoes a major change, so irregularities are not uncommon.